Live well, age well

 Keeping you in the loop

-The first section of the Talking News is hosted by our volunteer Sarah Woolley who presents all of Croydon’s local news keeping listeners up to date with the Croydon borough.
+The first section of the Talking News is all about Croydon’s local news keeping listeners up to date with the Croydon borough.
 The next section is called the talking magazine, which is hosted by a different regular volunteer each week who covers a variety of topics that would interest our members.
 Each month our newsletter is read out as a substitute for the talking magazine to make sure that for those who have difficulties reading paper format can be fully updated with all of Croydon Visions events and news.

 This service is £20 for an annual subscription.
 We will mail your USB in a bright yellow package, once you have listened to the talking news for the week simply place the USB stick back into the yellow package and post back to Croydon Vision, free of charge, where we can then swap your memory stick for the latest copy.